cointobanks/sentinel/README.md

 > An automated governance helper for Dash Masternodes.

 Sentinel is an autonomous agent for persisting, processing and automating Dash governance objects and tasks.
-It is a Python application which runs alongside the DashCore instance on each Dash Masternode.
+It is a Python application which runs alongside the LifetionCoinCore instance on each Dash Masternode.

 ## Table of Contents
 - [Install](#install)